cscart/docs/en/user_guide/settings/general.rst

   If you enable this setting, then different variants of :doc:`product options </user_guide/manage_products/options/index>` and :doc:`option combinations </user_guide/manage_products/options/index>` will be regarded as the same product, and CS-Cart will simply count the number of ordered items.
 Otherwise, different variants of product options will be regarded as separate products.

-  For example, a customer buys a $10 T-shirt that has two color options—red and blue.
-The quantity discount rule for the T-shirt is to sell each item at $8 if there are 5 or more T-shirts in the order.
+  For example, a T-shirt that has two variants for the **Color** option—*Red* and *Blue*.
+The quantity discount applies when there are 5 or more T-shirts in the order.

-  * When the setting is disabled, a customer needs to order 5 red or 5 blue T-shirts to qualify for the quantity discount.
+  * When options are taken into account (the setting is disabled), a customer will need to order 5 red or 5 blue T-shirts to qualify for the quantity discount.

-  * When the setting is enabled, a customer can order 2 blue and 3 red T-shirts and still get the quantity discount.
+  * When options are disregarded (the setting is enabled), then a customer will be able to order 2 blue and 3 red T-shirts and still get the quantity discount.

   .. important::